JaminMartin/spcs_instruments/README.md

 # Build and install for developing an experiment & instrument drivers
 SPCS-instruments is a hybrid Rust-Python project and as such development requires both tool chains to be installed for development.
 The combination of `Rustup` (for `Rust`), `Rye` for `Python` installation and `Maturin` for exposing `Rust` bindings to `Python` have been found to be ideal for such development.
 However, a system `Python` or `conda Python` is needed for some of the standalone `Rust` tests.

+*NOTE* as of v0.9.0, rust is not strictly required to be installed.
+Rex is a standalone rust package with python bindings.
+If you need to contribue to `rex` you will need the rust tool chian installed.

 ## The Tools
 Install the rust toolchain from [here](https://rustup.rs/) and `rye` if you don't already have it installed from [here](https://rye.astral.sh/).
 I also recommend installing `miniforge` (conda) from [here](https://github.com/conda-forge/miniforge).